-Brownlee grew up in San Diego, where his parents worked for rival television stations.
-At an early age, he was fascinated by television and would practice reading news scripts brought home by his father.
+Brownlee grew up in San Diego.
+Both his parents worked in television, and from an early age, he was fascinated with the business and would practice reading news scripts his father brought home.

 He began his career in radio promotions, transitioning into television in 1995 when he became a general assignment reporter at the NBC Affiliate Yuma, Arizona.
 Before long, he was promoted to an anchor position at the station.
 After that, he was reporter for the syndicated video magazine show “Real TV.”

 Prior to joining NBC4, he served as a general assignment reporter and weekend anchor for My13News, and before that, was a fill-in anchor and general assignment reporter for the KCOP/KTTV duopoly in Los Angeles.
 Additionally, he worked as a general assignment reporter at CBS2 in Los Angeles for three years.